pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/models/mart/global/description__mrt_global__collective_booking.md

 # Table: Global Collective Booking

-This table is designed to store comprehensive information about collective bookings.
+This table is designed to store comprehensive information about collective bookings made by scholar institutions.

 {% enddocs %}